Bachelor of Science (BS) Degree with a Major in Chemistry

 Departmental Transfer Credit Guidelines

-Students pursuing the major in Chemistry should be aware of the following departmental transfer credit guidelines:
+Students pursuing the major in Chemistry should be aware of the following departmental transfer credit guideline:

 Additional Information